 - Average circumference of a flaccid penis: 9.31cm (about 3.7 inches)

 - Average circumference of an erect penis: 11.66 cm (about 4.6 inches)

 Penis shrinkage is widespread as men age, but there are many other reasons why a penis may shrink:

 As men age, fatty deposits build up in the arteries causing reduced blood flow to the penis.
 This results in the muscle cells in the erectile tubes inside the penis becoming weaker.
 The erectile tubes produce erections when they are engorged with blood, so less blood flow means smaller or fewer firm erections.

 Another possible reason for penis shrinkage is a buildup of scar tissue caused by years of small injuries from sex and sports.
 This accumulation of scar tissue affects the spongy erectile tissues of the penis, causes penis shrinkage, and limits erection size.

 The impact of weight gain, particularly around their stomachs, is a genuine concern for many men as they age.

 Although a man’s penis may appear smaller with weight gain, it has not shrunk.
 The reason it looks smaller is that the penis is attached to the abdominal wall, and when belly expands, it pulls the penis inward.
 If a man loses weight, his penis will regain its usual shape and size.

 Research shows men who have had cancerous prostate gland removal surgery (radical prostatectomy) may experience some penis shrinkage.
-One report in the International Journal of Impotence Research found that 71 percent of men who underwent a radical prostatectomy experienced some penis shrinkage.
+One report in the International Journal of Impotence Research found that

 But researchers do not quite know why shrinkage occurs after a radical prostatectomy.
 Some researchers think it might be related to the urethral tube, which connects to the urinary bladder, shortening during the prostatectomy.